makwaijun/personalwebpagev2/content/blog/Post34.md

 As the manufacturing productivity continued to hum in the background, a new era of "corporatisation" emerged.
 Advertising, accounting as well as the professionalisation of corporate functions (HR, Finance, etc) became a core focus of economic activity.
 This correlates with a new class of jobs - the traditional White Collar types - who took on non-manual work in offices.

-> **What set apart individuals, companies and societies at this stage was their ability to create new markets and optimise organisational efficiency.**
+> **What differentiated individuals, companies and societies at this stage was their ability to optimise organisational efficiency.**

 <u>"Mad Men" Matthew</u> would probably have been well respected during this era.
 He markets and advertises the mass produced goods made by <u>Factory-Owner Ford</u>.